Japan government approves record $812 billion budget; deficit-halving goal in sight

-TOKYO Japanese Prime Minister Shinzo Abe's cabinet approved on Wednesday a record $812 billion budget for the fiscal year starting on April 1, while cutting new borrowing for a third straight year in a bid to balance growth and fiscal reform.
+TOKYO Japanese Prime Minister Shinzo Abe's cabinet approved on Wednesday a record $812 billion (535 billion pounds) budget for the fiscal year starting on April 1, while cutting new borrowing for a third straight year in a bid to balance growth and fiscal reform.

 The 96.34 trillion yen ($812.45 billion) general-account budget draft, the third since Abe swept to power in late 2012, marks a rise from this fiscal year's initial 95.88 trillion yen, reflecting higher welfare spending and military outlays.